Brazil: Market Profile

 - To develop the strategic priority sectors such as automotive, renewable energies and environmental solutions, life sciences, oil and gas and infrastructure, the Brazilian government is offering numerous tax incentives at the municipal, state and federal level.
 Most of them are granted upon the submission of a project indicating the minimum invested amount, addressing job creation and other relevant matters.
 More information on the investment environment and the relevant regulations can be found at the APEX-Brasil.

-- The inflows of foreign direct investment (FDI) to Brazil exceeded US$64.2 billion in 2015.
-As of the end of 2015, China’s total stock of FDI to Brazil topped US$2.2 billion, up from US$130.4 million in 2006.
-Hong Kong, holding an FDI stock of US$420 million as of end-2015, was the 5th largest Asian investor in Brazil, after Japan, South Korea, the Chinese mainland and Singapore.
+- The inflows of foreign direct investment (FDI) to Brazil exceeded US$58.7 billion in 2016.
+As of the end of 2016, China’s total stock of FDI to Brazil topped US$2.96 billion, up from US$190 million in 2007.
+Hong Kong, holding an FDI stock of US$420 million in equity as of end-2015, was the 5th largest Asian investor in Brazil, after Japan, South Korea, the Chinese mainland and Singapore.

-- Hong Kong's total exports to Brazil surged by 25% to US$890 million in the first seven months of 2017, while its imports from Brazil decreased by 9% to US$1.3 billion.
+- Hong Kong's total exports to Brazil surged by 25% to US$1.3 billion in the first ten months of 2017, while its imports from Brazil increased by 3% to US$2.0 billion.

 Current Economic Situation

 Failing to impart much stimulus to the economy from the World Cup and Olympics, the Brazilian economy was stalled by weak commodity prices, shrinking industrial production and ailing productivity and infrastructure.
 Together with crippling tax structures, an inflexible labour market, accelerating prices and waning popularity of the new government as it attempted to pull the economy out of deep recession, the Brazilian economy shrank by 3.6% in 2016.